zupta/slate/source/includes/_serviceability.md

     + message: SUCCESS in case request was successfully processed by clickpost, else returns error message.
     + status:
         1. 200 if the order is created successfully,
-        2. 400 if there is a bad request encountered: errors will be present in “message”
+        2. 400 if there is a bad request encountered: errors will be present in "message"
 2. result:
     + serviceable: JSON object which stores following two fields:
         + COD: Values: true: if the pincode is COD serviceable else false